rapidoreach/flutter_rapidoreach/README.md

 - You cannot pass custom attributes during initialization
 - No tests implemented yet
-- Minimum iOS is 9.0 and minimum Android version is 16
+- Minimum iOS is 12.0 and minimum Android version is 23
+- Dart SDK is `^3.8.0`
+- iOS native SDK sources are vendored into this plugin (based on `RapidoReach` `v1.0.7`)

 For other RapidoReach products, see
 [RapidoReach docs](https://www.rapidoreach.com/docs).